12 Employee engagement survey questions you need to ask your remote employees

 The question posed here determines the importance given to employee engagement in a company.
 This can only be spearheaded by the HR department and the leaders in the company.
 When asked about employee engagement, HRs or leaders would most likely give varied answers.
 Some will say 'employee happiness' while others will claim it to be 'employee wellness' or even 'enhanced employee experience.'

 Employee engagement indicates the extent to which employees feel valued and how invested they are in the company’s goals, mission, and values.
-It's the HR or the leader's job to check how engaged employees are in a company.
-It's a crucial step to improve a company and its culture—it helps companies understand the things that are working well and the ones that are not.
+It's the HR or the manager's job to strategise the right employee engagement strategy for their teams and check how engaged employees are in their company on a regular basis.
+It's a crucial step to improve the employee engagement levels in a company as it helps companies understand the things that are working well and the ones that are not.

 It is somewhat easier for HRs and leaders to understand and study the needs of employees when everyone in a company works under the same roof.
-Daily meetings, lunch breaks, team activities, etc. are instances when the HR team or management of the company tries to measure employee engagement.
+Daily meetings, lunch breaks, team activities, etc. are instances when the HR team or management of the company can possibly measure employee engagement.
 But this becomes extremely difficult when all the team members are working remotely.